 Finally, the power of the rubric doesn’t end when you pass it back filled with comments (honestly, we keep the comments to a minimum since the rubric we use is so thorough).
 Attach a writing reflection handout with the graded assignment and rubric and allow students time to reflect on their own writing and make improvements!

-Keep reading … now that you know the three mistakes you might be making when teaching writing, we’ve created a free Resource Download for you …
+Now that you know the three mistakes you might be making when teaching writing, we’ve created a Free Writing Kit Resource for you …

 Save this post for later!